-The following is a fascinating conversation with Judith Hishikawa about the Ainu.
+The following is a fascinating conversation with Judith Hishikawa about the Ainu of Northern Japan.
 Judith is a former volunteer for missions with the Episcopal Church in Japan.
 She graduated from Middlebury College with High Honors in Anthropology-Sociology.
 Her honors thesis was on North American Trickster myths.

 Alice C. Linsley

 We began the conversation after she read an article that mentions the Ainu at Biblical Anthropology on “The Bible and the Question of Race.”
 Judith contacted me with some questions about the Ainu.
 She is familiar with the Ainu of Japan, but was not familiar with their Nilotic ancestors.

 If Abraham's Ainu ancestors spread far and wide as Genesis 10 reports, we would expect them to be an early stock from which many other peoples come.
 This has been confirmed by Luigi Cavalli-Sforza's genetic distance studies which places the Ainu at the center.

 The Ainu originated in the Nile Valley and migrated eastward as far as Japan and northward to Finland.
 From Finland, they crossed through Greenland and Labrador to the eastern seaboard of Canada.
 Today many Ainu descendants live in the fishing communities of northeast Canada.
 They are known to be excellent hunters.
 Some are called MicMak.